hayleydorfman/valence-control/README.md

 ***‘results’:***

 This is where you will find the models you compared and their fitted parameters.
-For example, ‘results(1).x’ will index all of the free parameters for the first model. ‘results(1).latents’ will index output for the dynamic parameters from the Bayesian models.
+For example, ‘results(1).x’ will index all of the free parameters for the first model. ‘results(1).latents’ will index output for the dynamic parameters from the Bayesian models (if there is an applicable Bayesian model listed first).

 ***‘bms_results’:***